Charlotte, North Carolina, has a “Confederate” history marker that I noticed while walking on my way into meetings at Bank of America headquarters.

 The bigger question of course is who cares that there is a Confederate Navy yard in Charlotte, North Carolina?
 Why was a sign created in 1954 to commemorate the pro-slavery military?

 Taking a picture of the sign meant I could show it to an executive business woman I met in Charlotte, and I asked her why it was there.
 She told me “Democrats put up that sign for their national convention”.
 She gave this very strangely political answer about the Democrats in her very authoritative voice while being completely wrong.
+And she both seemed opposed to the sign because of who put it up, yet in no way interested in taking it down.
 She ended with an explanation that there was no mention of slavery because (yelling at me and walking away) “CIVIL WAR WAS ABOUT TAXES, NOT SLAVERY.
 I KNOW MY HISTORY”.

 I found this also very annoying.
 Apparently white educated elites in North Carolina somehow have come to believe Civil War was not about slavery.
 She was not the only one to say this.

 What actually happened, I found with a little research, was the North Carolina Highway Historical Marker Program started in 1935.
-They put up the signs, with no mention of Democrats of political conventions, as you can tell from the link I gave at the start of this post.
+They put up the signs, with no mention of Democrats or political conventions, as you can tell from the link I already gave at the start of this post.

 For residents the presence of a state marker in their community can be a source of pride